mathgladiator/adama-lang/docs/docs/reference-comments.md

 title: Comments
 ---

+We humans need to "enhance" our logic with prose and explanation for others humans (and future versions of ourselves).

 ## Fast Intro

 Since code should be manageable and understandable over time via different people, Adama supports C style comments.

 ```adama
 // This is a comment with a single line which terminates at the ->\n